josephdviviano/epitome/README.md

     + dir_data: should point to your MRI experiment folder.
     + queue: should be the name of your desired queue (e.g., `main.q`).
 + Add some MRI data to your data directory.
-+ Make a folder/link in your MRI data directory called `FREESURFER` that points to your freesurfer subjects folder.
++ Ensure `SUBJECTS_DIR` points to the desired freesurfer subjects folder.
 + Check your work using `epitome check <experiment>`.
 + Generate some pre-processing scripts using `epitome run`.